 Fire Protection Technician

-Firefighters are tasked with the responsibility of protecting life, property and the environment through fire suppression, hazardous materials mitigation and emergency medical services.
-Additionally, a good portion of their job is dedicated to improving their communities through fire prevention activities.
+Firefighters protect life, property and the environment through fire suppression, hazardous materials mitigation and emergency medical services.
+They also improve their communities through fire prevention activities.
 Learn from experienced firefighters and practice skills using state-of-the-art training facilities and equipment.
-Obtaining a full-time firefighting job can be competitive, and an associate degree in a fire-service related field is becoming a minimum standard in hiring new firefighters.
+Being a member of a fire department is highly recommended, but it is not an admissions requirement.

 - WCTC is designated as a Regional Fire Training Center and offers all levels of Wisconsin Firefighter Certification training.

 - Students earn their Firefighter I and EMT certificates in the first year of this program.

 - The program is taught by subject matter experts, including many officers from local fire departments.